vuejs/vuepress/packages/docs/docs/theme/inheritance.md

 ## Usage

-Suppose you want to create a theme inherited from the default theme, you just need to configure the [extend](./option-api.md#extend) option in your theme configuration:
+Suppose you want to create a theme inherited from the default theme, you just need to configure the [extend](./option-api.md#extend) option in your theme configuration (`.vuepress/theme/index.js`):

 ```js
 module.exports = {